ONU Music Graduates: Inspiring Performances of a Lifetime

 Jeff Martin, BM ’13

-Responsibilities: teaching six steel drum bands in grades seven-12 at one of the few high schools in the country with a full-time steel drums teaching position.
+At Clark Montessory School in Cincinnati, Ohio, Jeff teaches six steel drum bands in grades seven-12.
+Clark is one of the few high schools in the country with a full-time steel drums teaching position.

 Miriam Stoner, BM ’13

 Miriam is pursuing a Master of Music at the Cleveland Institute of Music (CIM).
 She spent summer 2013 studying in Vienna and Salzburg, Austria, where she soloed in the Varna International Music Academy and participated in the University of Miami Frost School of Music Program.